 On 14 March 2017, a detachment from The Royal Gurkha Rifles took part in a ceremony at Buckingham Palace to celebrate Prince Charles' 40 years as the Colonel-in-Chief of the Gurkha Infantry.
 Prince Harry joined his father at the celebration, helping to award operational service medals to some 150 members of the Second Battalion of The Royal Gurkha Rifles following their return from a deployment to Afghanistan on Operation Toral.
 Laura and I attended the event as I had just handed over as The Royal Gurkha Rifles' Regimental Colonel.
 Prince Charles kindly wrote the foreword to the commemorative Gurkha history which we published in April 2015 to coincide with the 200th anniversary of Gurkha service to the British Crown.
 I took the opportunity when we met in March to ask him whether he would be good enough to do the same for the history of The Royal Gurkha Rifles which is due to be published on 1 July 2019 - fortunately, he agreed!

 Craig grew up in the village of Kirk Smeaton, the most southerly village in the county of North Yorkshire.
 He attended the village primary school before going on to Hill House Preparatory School in Doncaster.
-From there he went to St Peter's School in York which is not only the oldest school in England but also has the distinction of being the school that Guy Fawkes attended!
+He was lucky enough to go back to the school in July 2018 - the first time for 41 years - to give the address at the end of year prize giving.
+It was a real privilege to do this and to meet so many inspirational students, parents and staff.
+After Hill House, he went to St Peter's School in York which is not only the oldest school in England but also has the distinction of being the school that Guy Fawkes attended!

 Craig was commissioned into the 2nd King Edward VII's Own Gurkha Rifles (The Sirmoor Rifles) in September 1984.
 He spent the first three years of his commissioned service at Durham University reading for a Bachelor's Degree in Engineering Science.
 After graduating, he joined his Battalion in Hong Kong.
 He has spent the thirty years since then either serving with Gurkhas or filling a variety of appointments in various military headquarters, including the Ministry of Defence.
 He has completed tours in the UK (as a Gurkha paratrooper, he spent a fair amount of time in the UK's airborne brigade), Hong Kong, Brunei, Nepal, South Africa, Germany, Belize and Canada.
 He commanded his Gurkha battalion on operations in the Balkans and the Ivory Coast and, most recently, spent 11 months in Afghanistan as the Director of ISAF's Election Support Cell, reducing risk to Afghanistan's 2014 Presidential and Provincial Elections.